MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

    parameters named for the different button states e.g. the parameter 'hovered_bg' themes the same area as 'normal_bg' when the button is in the hovered state.

-:class:`UIButton <.UIButton>` makes use of these colour parameters in a 'colours' block.
+:class:`UIButton <pygame_gui.elements.UIButton>` makes use of these colour parameters in a 'colours' block.
 All of these colours can also be a colour gradient:

  - "**normal_bg**" - The background colour/gradient of the button in the default state.
  - "**hovered_bg**" - The background colour/gradient of the button when the mouse pointer is over it.